Concordium/concordium-desktop-wallet/app/database/README.md

 ## Migrate to latest schema

-The application automatically runs the required migrations at startup.
+The application automatically runs the required migrations at start up.